-Fuller designed the Geodesic Dome by combining two basic shapes: the sphere, for efficiency, and the tetrahedron, for strength.
+Note that as a conceptual pioneer, Buckminster Fuller worked without the benefits, or the restrictions, of rigorous structural theories.
+He designed the Geodesic Dome by combining two basic shapes: the sphere, for efficiency, and the tetrahedron, for strength.
 Using a metallic skeleton of interlocking triangles to frame his construction, he created lightweight spherical structures of remarkable strength and stability.

 In following years, scientists in other fields perceived that the pattern Fuller devised to construct his dome existed in the designs of cells and chemical compounds.

 In the late 1950s, Arthur Fentiman devised a metal connector that infinitely expanded the possibilities of dome construction and supporting wide expanses without using beams.
 His innovation took Fuller's circular Geodesic form of complex of triangles to another level.

 Each apex of interlocking metallic triangles is a critical convergence of structural forces and moments.
 Traditional bolted and welded connections are either costly, inefficient or unreliable.